I'll Never Forget What's'isname

-I'll Never Forget What's 'Isname (title on the original British posters and on the DVD cover) or I'LL NEVER FORGET WHAT'S 'iSNAME (title on the original print, trailer and soundtrack album) is a 1967 British comedy-drama film directed and produced by Michael Winner.
+I'll Never Forget What's 'Isname, also known as The Takers, is a 1967 British comedy-drama film directed and produced by Michael Winner.
 It stars Oliver Reed and Orson Welles.
+It was written by Peter Draper.
 The film deals with creativity and commercialism.

 Plot

 The opening credits run as a man carries a large axe through the streets of London.
 He then enters an office and destroys a desk with the axe.
-The man, Quint (Oliver Reed) works for Dallafield Advertising alongside Lute (Orson Welles).
+The man, Andrew Quint, works for Dallafield Advertising alongside Lute.
 Quint has a string of affairs with younger women despite being married.
 He begins to recall his torturous school days, and these memories entwine with the present.

-Quint attempts to get back at his boss Jonathan Lute by making a negative commercial reusing themes from earlier in the film, including Lute saying "The number one product of all human endeavor is waste... waste."
+Quint attempts to get back at his boss, Jonathan Lute, by making a negative commercial reusing themes from earlier in the film, including Lute saying, "The number one product of all human endeavor is waste... waste."
 The commercial, advertising a Super-8 camera, talks about capturing events while you still can before everything is destroyed and discarded.
 It ends with Quint operating a car crusher and destroying numerous cameras.
-The commercial is hailed as a masterpiece, and wins an award, but Quint hurls the award into the River Thames, and escapes into Swinging London.
+The commercial is hailed as a masterpiece and wins an award, but Quint hurls the award into the River Thames and escapes into Swinging London.

 Cast

 Soundtrack

-The soundtrack by Francis Lai was released on LP by Decca Records.
+The soundtrack by Francis Lai was released on LP by Decca Records (Decca DL 79163).

-Reception

-The film received generally positive reviews.